 Leeds

 There is a service bollard between each berth offering a water tap and a 16 amp electric socket with meter supply per boat.
 Electricity is provided by Smart Meters where payment is made via an on-line portal.
+Pump out facility is available in the residential area.

 Access to the pontoons is through a small two bar gate which requires a standard CRT key.